krishaamer/green-filter-research/research/literature/design.md

     and Fisheries, is quoted as describing eco-design “respects the boundaries of our planet” @europeancommissionGreenDealNew2022

--   @europeanparliamentEcodesignSustainableProducts2022 proposal “On 30
-    March 2022, the European Commission put forward a proposal for a regulation establishing a general framework for setting ecodesign requirements for sustainable products, repealing rules currently in force which concentrate on energy-related products only.”

 -   @MANZARDO2021149507 **(need access!)**

 -   @INARRA2022100727 **(need access!)**